jaredblack/trivia-wizard-2/docs/stories.md

 - definitely need to add some server tests around scoring. as part of that, should break up websocket_tests into multiple semantically grouped files

 ## post the big impl
-- I think I've got a bunch of u32's being cast to usize that could prob just be usize to start
 - I think there's gonna be a lot of "and then package up the game state and send it to the host and teams" this could be a helper function

 ## misc